 Cantaloupe - A Little History & Knowledge

 Cantaloupe was introduced to the New World by Spanish and Portuguese explorers in the 16th century, and it quickly became a popular crop in many parts of the Americas.
-In the United States, cantaloupe was first grown in the state of Massachusetts in the early 19th century, and it is now widely grown in many parts of the country, particularly in the western states.
+In the United States, cantaloupe was first grown in Massachusetts in the early 19th century, and it is now widely grown in many parts of the country, particularly in the western states.

 What Doe Cantaloupe Look Like?